// About — Mohamed Saadi

 Research — Multi-Agent Systems

 LIP6 / CNRS Paris.
 Autonomous agents negotiating under incomplete information.
-Supply chain optimization.
+Bargaining protocols in JADE.
 188-page thesis.
-The field will name this Agentic AI a decade later.
+The coordination problems I formalized then are what LangGraph solves today.

 2. 2017